-5.13 Delayed Graduation Policy
+6.9.2 Delayed Graduation Policy

-If a student is suspended, takes a Leave of Absence, or is required to retake courses in the curriculum as a result of specific course or clinical rotation failures or a deficiency in overall academic performance, they will be placed in a Modified Course of Study (MCOS).
-As discussed in Section 5.9 of the Academic Bulletin, a Modified Course of Study (MCOS) is a credit-bearing, individualized study plan for students who require an alternative educational pathway for reasons such as board preparation, required remediation, illness, leaves of absence, or withdrawals.
+If a student is suspended, takes a Leave of Absence, or is required to retake courses in the curriculum as a result of specific course or clinical rotation failures or a deficiency in overall academic performance, the student will be placed in a Modified Course of Study (MCOS).
+As discussed in Section 6.6.3, a Modified Course of Study (MCOS) is a credit-bearing, individualized study plan for students who require an alternative educational pathway for reasons such as board preparation, required remediation, illness, leaves of absence, or withdrawals.
 The institution of a MCOS will result in a delay in the scheduling and completion of a student's clinical rotations and graduation date.